 - Finally, I established relationships with Penton and others for publishing articles and a few other companies to help with industry visibility and added credibility.
 The rest was hard work.

 Before tackling the above, I did my research and thought things through.
 I began my research a few years or so ago and additional research most recently specific to the new MOSS 2007 and WSS v3 products.
 With the added functionality and scalability, would customers adopt the technology?
 How many would adopt and why?
 For what purpose would they use SharePoint?
 What sort of budgets are clients allocating for SharePoint projects?
 How many would outsource vs. in-source?
+How do I teach hardware sales people to help sells solutions?
 What sort of revenues and margins can be expected?
 Whats my competition selling?
 What would make sales people interested?
 The list goes on and on…

 Around 2005, I decided to approach my research in a few different ways: